Founded over 15 years ago by Joel Leyden, Jewish PR has addressed almost every major issue challenging the Jewish world.

 Joel Leyden, began his career as a Jewish professional working for HIAS and UJA-Federation New York.
 At United Jewish Appeal Joel Leyden worked as both a professional and as a lay leader in raising millions of dollars for the New York Jewish community and for the people of Israel.
 Prior to working with Jewish organizations Joel worked as a journalist and graduated University with degrees in Journalism and Mass Communications.

-In October 1973, Joel volunteered to serve Israel during the Yom Kippur War.
+Joel volunteered to serve Israel during the Yom Kippur War.
 Leyden was on the Jordanian front for several weeks.
 Before making Aliya to Israel, Joel established Leyden Communications at New York's World Trade Center where he served as CEO of an advertising and PR agency.

 Joel Leyden working at the Israel Ministry of Foreign Affairs.

 Not totally understanding Israeli culture, this challenging mission took a while.
 But Leyden was determined to break in and make good things happen.
 Upon entering the Israel Defense Forces, Leyden was assigned to a combat unit.
 Leyden was not required to serve in a combat unit and asked to give only a few weeks in basic training.
-But instead he opted for the hardest, most challenging assignment the IDF could provide - Handasa Kravit - the combat engineers.
+But instead he opted for the hardest, most challenging assignment the IDF could provide - Handasa Kravit - the Combat Engineers.

 After a while Leyden realized that their was an international unit working as a liasion to the United Nations.
 Leyden worked in this international unit for a few years until realizing that there was another international unit in the IDF in the Spokesperson's Office.